ruch798/Data-Visualization-Portfolio/Assignment3&4.md

 I remember coming across a visualization about the biggest tech acquisitions in 2020, which was extremely hard to infer when I first glanced at it.

-### 🗓️ 2022 - Reviewing it from a critique's perspective
+### 🗓️ 2022 - Reviewing it from a critic's perspective

 With the knowledge I have about critiquing visualizations through this course, I could see a lot of reasons why the chart was challenging to interpret and misleading in several ways.